 There are a few variables that are easy to manipulate.
-In particular, the user can change the variables NX and NY in the main program, to change the number of nodes and elements.
-The variables (XL,YB) and (XR,YT) define the location of the lower left and upper right corners of the rectangular region, and these can also be changed in a single place in the main program.
+In particular, the user can change the variables NX and NY in the main code, to change the number of nodes and elements.
+The variables (XL,YB) and (XR,YT) define the location of the lower left and upper right corners of the rectangular region, and these can also be changed in a single place in the main code.

-The program writes out a file containing an Encapsulated PostScript image of the nodes and elements, with numbers.
+The code writes out a file containing an Encapsulated PostScript image of the nodes and elements, with numbers.
 Unfortunately, for values of NX and NY over 10, the plot is too cluttered to read.
 For lower values, however, it is a valuable map of what is going on in the geometry.

 The original version of this code comes from Professor Janet Peterson.